Toronto-based lawyer specializing in:

 Business and Human Rights • Transnational Corporate Accountability • Modern Slavery and Forced Labour • International Human Rights

-James represents plaintiffs in all kinds of human rights and social justice claims, with a focus on cases that raise novel and/or complex issues of transnational justice.
+James represents plaintiffs in all kinds of human rights and social justice claims, specializing in cases concerning the human rights responsibility of multinational business, and other novel and/or complex issues of transnational justice.
 In the course of his work he has:

 - Acted as plaintiff’s counsel in some of the key Canadian legal precedents in his field, such as Nevsun Resources Ltd. v.
 Araya and Toussaint v.
 Canada.